Disorder-induced spin-cluster magnetism in a doped kagome spin liquid candidate: Discussion

 The identification of the salient experimental features of a quantum spin liquid state is an ongoing effort.
-In the above we have presented comprehensive results on a new system, YCu$_3$(OH)$_6$[(Cl$_x$Br$_{(1-x)}$)$_{3-y}$(OH)$_y$], in which replacing Br by sufficient Cl (i.e. tuning x) a magnetic state can be tuned in.
+In the above we have presented comprehensive results on a relatively new system, YCu$_3$(OH)$_6$[(Cl$_x$Br$_{(1-x)}$)$_{3-y}$(OH)$_y$], in which replacing Br by sufficient Cl (i.e. tuning x) a magnetic state can be tuned in.
 This substitution as well as the presence of the (OH)$^-$ ions necessarily introduces disorder.
-In the regime of disordered ABH density where there is an AFM ordered state, we find evidence for the formation of FM clusters.
-We develop a theory for the origin of these clusters in the present setting, via disorder and Kitaev interactions.
+In the regime of disordered ABH density where there is an AFM ordered state, we found evidence for the formation of weak-FM clusters.
+We developed a theory for the origin of these clusters in the present setting, via disorder and Kitaev interactions.

 Going beyond the magnetically ordered case towards a possible nearby Dirac QSL phase, we anticipate a complementary mechanism for generating FM moments from certain 120$^0$ AFMs.
 For a Dirac QSL, chiral time reversal symmetry breaking with FM spin clusters generates a mass term for fermion bilinears, leading monopoles to proliferate and destroy the QSL; on the kagome lattice, the expected magnetic order is then 120$^0$ AFM \cite{Song2019}.
 This suggests that a proximate Dirac QSL could support a linear coupling between 120$^0$ AFM and FM moments through the monopole effects.